 Keep in mind that most local timetables and some of the long-distance bus schedules are not as extensive on the weekends and during the winter months — the latter being the case particularly in the north.
-At bigger bus stations and tourist offices you can pick up your free copy of the Rutehefte. which contains information on the different bus routes.
+At bigger bus stations and tourist offices you can pick up a copy of the different bus routes and their timetables.

 It is not necessary to make prior reservations when you book a seat on a bus.
 However, your chances of getting your hands on a good travel deal are higher if you get your ticket early on, particularly in buses departing from Oslo.
-Tickets are available at bus stations or in most buses as well as online.
+Tickets are available at bus stations or upon boarding buses, as well as online.
 While fares are based on the distance you will travel, many companies offer discounts for students, children, seniors, and families.

-If you prefer to travel by train, Norway offers several routes and connections of the Norwegian State Railways.
+If you prefer to travel by train, Norway offers several routes and connections with the Norwegian State Railways (NSB).
 The network is limited compared to that of the long-distance buses, but the service is excellent.

-There are about 50 different airports in Norway, and flights cover different routes between the north and the south.
+There are 59 different airports in Norway, and flights cover various routes between the north and the south.
 As Norway stretches across 324,220 km² and extends about 1,750 km from north to south, traveling by air can save lots of money and time.
 These three airlines are examples of some which operate domestic and international flights from many destinations in Norway: